Multilevel Monte Carlo Variational Inference: Details of Models in Experiments

 The generative process of this model is as follows.

 We set $I=100$ and $k=10$, where $k$ denotes the dimension of the data $x_{i}$ and $I$ is the number of observations.
-In this setting, the dimension of the whole parameter space is $d = I \times k + k + 2 = 1012$, and this model is approximated by a variational diagonal Gaussian distribution.
+In this setting, the dimension of the entire parameter space is $d = I \times k + k + 2 = 1012$, and this model is approximated by a variational diagonal Gaussian distribution.

-We optimized the ELBO of the MC- and the RQMC-based methods by using the Adam optimizer~\cite{kingma14b} and of the MLMC-based by using the SGD optimizer with learning-rate scheduler $\eta$.
-To compare the performance of the benchmark methods with that of the proposed method, we used $100$ initial MC or RQMC samples.
-Furthermore, we compared the empirical variance and SNR of these methods by using $100$ or $10$ initial MC or RQMC samples for inference.
+We optimized the {variational free energy} of the MC- and RQMC-based methods by using the Adam optimizer~\citep{kingma14b} and that of the MLMC-based method by using the SGD optimizer with a learning rate scheduler $\eta$ with $100$ initial MC or RQMC samples.
+We compared the empirical variance and SNR of these methods by using $100$ or $10$ initial MC or RQMC samples for inference.
 In the optimization step, we used $\eta$ as the step-decay function.
 The initial learning rate ($\in [10^{-3},0.5]$) and the hyperparameters of {the} learning rate scheduler, $\beta$ ($\in [0.1,1]$) and $r$ ($\in[10,500]$), were optimized through the Tree-structured Parzen Estimator (TPE) sampler in {\sf{optuna}}~\citep{optuna_2019} with $50$ trials, where $\beta$ and $r$ are the decay and drop-rate parameter, respectively.